Lisbon in 4 Days: everything you need to know

 Book a sailing trip

-Day 2: Get to know the Belém neighbourhood in depth
+Day 2: Discover the Belém neighbourhood in depth

-The second day starts where the first day ended, at the Plaza del Comercio.
-From here we can take tram number 15 to the Belém area.
-This area of Lisbon is 7 kilometres from the centre and takes about 20 minutes by tram.
-There is so much to see that it will take the whole day.
+The second day starts right where the first day ended, at Praça do Comércio.
+From there, you can take tram number 15 to the Belém area.
+This Lisbon neighbourhood is located 7 kilometres from the centre and takes about 20 minutes by tram.
+It has so many points of interest to see that you should dedicate the whole day to the Belem neighbourhood tour.

 Book a tour of Belem